Why Lyme Disease Tests the Limits of Medicine

 Public health surveillance criteria were developed for epidemiologic consistency—not bedside decision-making.
 When surveillance definitions are applied rigidly to individual patients, diagnostic uncertainty and delayed recognition may follow.

-These early testing challenges, false-negative patterns, and broader diagnostic limitations are explored in our Lyme Test Accuracy and Lyme Disease Misdiagnosis resources.
+These early testing challenges, false-negative patterns, and broader diagnostic limitations are explored in our Lyme disease test accuracy and Lyme Disease Misdiagnosis resources.

 The Variability of Symptoms